Recoskie/core/README.md

 The disassembler can be tried by running the Basic Live View file, but you would first need to download this project as a zip, or clone it.
 -----------------------------------------------------------------------------------------------

+You may also like the project JDissasembly which guides you through the process of taking a Microsoft, Linux, or macOS binary program apart and visualizing binary file formats.
+Also lets you see how boot sectors decompile and work.
+See https://github.com/Recoskie/JDisassembly